haydenrear/spec-kit/templates/tasks-template.md

    - Developer A: User Story 1
    - Developer B: User Story 2
    - Developer C: User Story 3
-3. Stories complete and integrate independently
+3. Stories complete and integrate independently, merge together the code, then run unit tests and fix, then merge test_graph, run it and fix.

 ---